Reposting an article I wrote for my friend Laura’s blog. With added thoughts and pictures–because this is my blog and I can say whatever I want to.

-Another month set aside for the church to show orphan-related videos, hear testimonies relevant to adoption and orphan care, and to present sermons where orphans are [possibly] mentioned.
+Another month set aside for the church to show orphan related videos, hear testimonies relevant to adoption and orphan care, and an opportunity to listen to sermons where orphans are [possibly] mentioned.

-Perhaps I have become somewhat cynical or weary of the battle that rages for the lives of millions of children, or frustrated that help seems so slow to come, or desperate to see more and more who are willing to go.
+Perhaps I have become somewhat cynical, or weary of the battle that rages for the lives of millions of children, or frustrated that help seems so slow to come, or desperate to see more and more who are willing to go.
 I don’t know.
-I only know the sinking feeling that I feel each time I look into the faces of our four adopted children and cannot help but remember the millions who are left behind.
+I only know the sinking feeling that I feel each time I look into the faces of our four adopted children and remember the millions that are left behind.
 The ones who are literally without hope, without life.

-We’re the Christians, doggone it!
+We’re the Christians doggonit!
 We’re God’s beloved church.
 His beautiful bride.
 We’re the ones He has already commanded to take care of the orphans.

 Yet sadly, we wait.

-We wait for the perfect job to come along.
-Orphan care demands a whole lot of money.
-How can we possibly afford another mouth to feed?
+We wait for the perfect job to come along—orphan care demands a whole lot of money.

 We wait for the bills to be paid—can’t be taking on more than we can handle.